Liberty Protection Safeguards - What's Happening?

 (And remember, the Code of Practice for the main Mental Capacity Act is also being revised at present, with a similar timescale).

 Please note: the timescales above are not fixed in stone.
 They may be subject to some movement.
 We've seen various rumours and reports online saying that there will be a delay.
-We're not aware of a definite decision and it's unlikely such a decision could be taken until after the General Election on 12th December.
-Watch this space ...
+We're not aware of a definite decision yet, so watch this space ...

 Staff training - when, what and where?